d-j-kendall/firewall/README.md

 pnpm build
 ```

-This will create a production bundle for your extension in the appropriate build directory (e.g., `build/chrome-mv3-prod`), ready to be zipped and published to the stores.
+This will create a production bundle for your extension in the appropriate build directory (e.g., `build/chrome-mv3-prod`), ready to be zipped (`pnpm package`) and published to the stores.

 ## Packaging for Distribution